Clemson vs. Boston College NCAA Football Odds, Plays and Insights | October 2, 2021

 Clemson Stats and Trends

-- Clemson is 0-2 against the spread and 1-1 overall in games when it records more than 16.3 points.
+- Clemson is 0-2 against the spread and 1-1 overall in games when it puts up more than 16.3 points.

 - The Tigers have six giveaways this season, while the Eagles have seven takeaways .